SAP-samples/teched2023-AD164/exercises/ex2/README.md

  </details>

-## Exercise 2.3 Enable Read Only UI service with custom actions
+## Exercise 2.3 Enable the UI service with custom actions
 [^Top of page](#)

  <details>